NanoComp/meep/doc/docs/Scheme_User_Interface.md

 Note that far fields have the same units and scaling as the *Fourier transforms* of the fields, and hence cannot be directly compared to time-domain fields.
 In practice, it is easiest to use the far fields in computations where overall scaling (units) cancel out or are irrelevant, e.g. to compute the fraction of the far fields in one region vs. another region.

 For a scattered-field computation, you often want to separate the scattered and incident fields.
-Just as is described in the [tutorial](Scheme_Tutorials/Basics.md) for flux computations, you can do this by saving the Fourier-transformed incident from a "normalization" run and then load them into another run to be subtracted.
+Just as is described in [Tutorial/Basics](Scheme_Tutorials/Basics.md) for flux computations, you can do this by saving the Fourier-transformed incident from a "normalization" run and then load them into another run to be subtracted.
 This can be done via:

 **`(save-near2far filename near2far)`**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-Save the Fourier-transformed fields corresponding to the given near2far object in an HDF5 file of the given name (without the ".h5" suffix) (the current filename-prefix is prepended automatically).
+Save the Fourier-transformed fields corresponding to the given `near2far` object in an HDF5 file of the given name (without the ".h5" suffix).
+The current filename-prefix is prepended automatically.

 **`(load-near2far filename near2far)`**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;